BuoyantIO/cert-manager-workshop/README.md

 kubectl apply -f manifests/booksapp/authors_get_route.yaml

 ## Wait a minute for the authors pod to become unready.
 ## You can safely ignore any restarts to the traffic pod.

 ### Why did this happen?
-Linkerd creates default routes for you health and readiness checks when your pods get created.
-This ensures you can safely and easily enforce mTLS everywhere without needing to carve out exceptions for the kubelet.
-When we begin creating routes Linkerd assumes we no longer want the routes it created for us.
+Linkerd creates default routes
+### for you health and readiness checks when your pods
+### get created.
+This ensures you can safely and easily
+### enforce mTLS everywhere without needing to carve out
+### exceptions for the kubelet.
+When we begin creating
+### routes Linkerd assumes we no longer want the routes
+### it created for us.

 ## Lets fix our busted health checks, no more default routes

 kubectl apply -f manifests/booksapp/authors_probe.yaml

+### You can see here we explicitly re-authorize unauthenticated
+### connections to the health and readiness endpoint of our
+### application.
+This is required because the kubelet, which
+### performs those checks, is not, and cannot, be part of our
+### mesh.

+cat manifests/booksapp/authors_probe.yaml

 ## wait a minute for authors to become ready
 ### Check readiness

 ## Now that authors is ready we can enable traffic once again.

 kubectl apply -f manifests/booksapp/authors_get_policy.yaml

+### When you look at the route and policy objects you'll see
+### we are explicitly authorizing webapp and books to perform
+### GET requests on the authors service.

+cat manifests/booksapp/authors_get_route.yaml

+cat manifests/booksapp/authors_get_policy.yaml

 ## Check app